• CLASSIC IKITESURF

 the highest 1/10 of the wave spectrum.

-the lake through this evening. a 30.4 inch high will move across the
+trailing cold front crossing the lake this evening. a 30.2 high will

 lake ontario open waters from the niagara river to hamlin beach-